aarushi353/Hack-Along/README.md

     Step2:In the command prompt, create a virtual environment using the following steps.
           -->Go one folder back to where you have the project using " cd ".
           -->Make sure you have python and pip installed on your device.
-    Step3:Create the visrtual environment using these commands - -->python -m venv Hack-Along
+    Step3:Create the virtual environment using these commands - -->python -m venv Hack-Along
           -->Hack-Along\Scripts\activate
     Step4:Now use the following commands-